Diameter bounds for finite simple Lie algebras: Introduction

 \subsection{Acknowledgements}

 We thank Daniel Smertnig for discussions on number fields, Oliver Roche-Newton for pointing out state of the art sum-product results, and Daniele Dona and Sean Eberhard for helpful comments on an earlier version.
+We also thank the anonymous referees for their careful reading and suggestions.